Katzenwerfer/tf2-settings/README.md

             │       └── {Install CFGs here}
             └── {Install mods from config here}
 ```
-You can also use my installer script (currently outdated) in the [Releases](https://github.com/Katzenwerfer/tf2-settings/releases) sections
+~~You can also use my installer script (currently outdated) in the [Releases](https://github.com/Katzenwerfer/tf2-settings/releases) sections~~

+Script is broken due to changes in the structure of my config